baiango/PixDenseArc/README.md

 Lossless Data Compression via Substring Enumeration
 > Dubé, Danny and Vincent Beaudoin.
 “Lossless Data Compression via Substring Enumeration.”
 2010 Data Compression Conference (2010): 229-238.

+# Archived
+This project is iterating too slowly, so the project has moved to the new [repository](https://github.com/baiango/Godot-imgtran).